Remembrance Sunday

 History of Remembrance Sunday

-From the end of WWI to the end of WWII, Armistice Day was originally the day that was used to observe the achievements and the sacrifices of those who served in past wars and this day was always observed on November 11.
-However, in 1995, in honor of the 50th anniversary of the end of World War 2, ceremonies were held on both Armistice Day and on Remembrance Sunday.
+From the end of WWI to the end of WWII, Armistice Day was originally the day used to observe the achievements and the sacrifices of those who served in past wars, and this day was always observed on November 11.
+However, in 1995, in honor of the 50th anniversary of the end of World War II, ceremonies were held on both Armistice Day and Remembrance Sunday.

 Remembrance Sunday Customs & Celebrations

-All during this day, there are memorial services, parades, speeches given and church services held.
 In central London, a national commemoration takes place every year at Whitehall.
-Many people visit the National Memorial Arboretum in Staffordshire.
-That’s because it has over two hundred different memorial – which includes the Armed Forces Memorial.
+Many people visit the National Memorial Arboretum in Staffordshire because it has over two hundred different memorials, which includes the Armed Forces Memorial.